Copper is distinguished by its colour… that glint of pink, bordering on beige, bordering on orange.

 - Door handles, light switches and other frequently touched surfaces in one ward in a UK hospital have been replaced with brass fittings to reduce the level of hospital acquired infection.

 - And here is a more recent article on the same theme.

 The final sentence reads: “We live in this new world of stainless steel and plastic, but perhaps we should go back to using brass more instead.”

-We have produced a small booklet which goes into more detail about the curious duality between copper and iron, the effect of using copper or iron tools on the soil, and the significance of copper in history and mythology.
+- Should you wish to delve a little further, there is a short booklet written by Jane Cobbald available to buy in the online shop.
+This goes into more detail about the curious duality between copper and iron, the effect of using copper or iron tools on the soil, and the significance of copper in history and mythology.